 A male Blue-winged Teal was photographed at the wastewater treatment plant of Tarfaya (27.9234449, -12.9247955) on 6 January 2018 by a GREPOM team composed by Abdeljebbar Qninba, Mohamed Radi and Mohammed-Aziz El Agbani (photo 2 & 3).
 This is the 26th record of this North American bird for Morocco.
 The last two records were published respectively in the 20th and 22nd reports of the Moroccan Rare Birds Committee.

 Brent Goose at Sidi Abed, Morocco

-A Brent Goose (Branta bernicla) photographed on 20 January 2018 at Sidi Abed, one of the known localities for Small Buttonquail, located south of Eljadida.
-The bird was observed by a GREPOM team composed by Rhimou El Hamoumi, Siham El Malki, Latifa Joulami, Hajar Wahid and Abdeslam Rihane.
+A Brent Goose (Branta bernicla) photographed on 20 January 2018 at Sidi Abed, one of the known sites for the Small Buttonquail.
+The bird was observed by a GREPOM team composed by Rhimou El Hamoumi, Siham El Malki, Latifa Joulami, Hajar Ouahid and Abdeslam Rihane.
 The bird appears to be from the Central Siberian population (ssp. bernicla).
 This is 18th record for Morocco .

 Spanish Imperial Eagle at Bouznika, Morocco